ipeirotis/introduction-to-databases/module4/README.md

 By the end of this lesson, you will be able to:

-- Use aggregation functions (COUNT, SUM, AVG, MIN, MAX, STDEV) to summarize data
+- Use aggregation functions (COUNT, SUM, AVG, MIN, MAX, STDDEV) to summarize data
 - Understand the difference between COUNT(*), COUNT(column), and COUNT(DISTINCT column)
 - Use GROUP BY to compute aggregates for subgroups of data
 - Use GROUP BY with multiple attributes
 - Use the HAVING clause to filter groups based on aggregate values
+- Understand the difference between WHERE (filters rows) and HAVING (filters groups)
 - Combine JOIN and GROUP BY queries to compute statistics across multiple tables

 ---